 It is only after confirming your subscription using the link in this e-mail that your data for the delivery of the newsletter will be saved for the duration of your use of our newsletter service.

 If you no longer consent to the saving of your data for this purpose and thus no longer wish to use our service, you can unsubscribe from our newsletters at any time.
 The data you have provided to us will be deleted as a result.
-Please follow this link to unsubscribe or to view or amend the data saved about you.
-For this purpose, you require the e-mail address that you used to subscribe.

 5. Social networks